Best Stock Trading Platforms (Canada)

 Approval as a Dealer

-- Refuse to approve the application especially after the Exchange has considered the following relevant factors, but not limited to these:
+The Exchange especially refuses to approve the application after it has considered the following relevant factors, but not limited to these:

 Rights of the applicant